 Congratulations!
-You are interested in making changes in your life and getting results.
-Maybe you read our previous post, Do I Need A Life Coach, and have decided that you are ready to invest in yourself, dreams, and goals.
-Or you’ve heard a little bit about life coaching and think it could be a good fit for you.
+You are interested in making changes in your career or business and getting results.
+Maybe you read our posts, 3 Critical Factors to Look for in a Business Coach or How to Find the Perfect Career Coach!
+Reaching Your Career Goals, and have decided that you are ready to invest in yourself, dreams, and goals.
+Or you’ve heard a little bit about career and business coaching and think it could be a good fit for you.
 Now for the important question, are you coachable?

-Life coaching is for those who are willing to take action and pursue the things they want.
+Coaching is for those who are willing to take action and pursue the things they want.
 The partnership created between the coach and the client, is supportive without judgment or bias and provides accountability to help you get things done.
 This relationship is only beneficial if the client is coachable and takes the process seriously.
-Are you ready to change your life?
+Are you ready to change your life, career or business?
 Are you ready to have the career, purpose, and peace of mind that you know deep inside is meant for you?
-If you want to claim your success with life coaching, consider the questions below.
+If you want to claim your success with coaching, consider the questions below.

 Latest posts by Porschia Parker-Griffin (see all)

 - Discover the Meaning in Job Postings: How to Read Without Being Overwhelmed - June 28, 2022

 - Preventing a Negative Work Environment: How to Deal With Office Gossip - June 8, 2022

 - What Are Your Employee Rights When Fired? - June 1, 2022